DataFire/Integrations/integrations/generated/storecove/README.md

     * taxPointDate `string`: The tax date is the date on which the supply of goods or of services was made or completed or the date on which the payment on account was made insofar as that date can be determined and differs from the date of the issue of the invoice.
 EU 2006-112 Article 226 Point 7.
 Note: For the Dutch TAX authorities the tac date should be the same as the issue date.
     * vatReverseCharge `boolean`: Whether or not the invoice is reverse charged
   * invoiceRecipient **required** [InvoiceRecipient](#invoicerecipient)
-  * legalSupplierId `integer`: If a supplierId has more than one legal entity to send invoices from, specify the legal entity here.
-If you have not received one or more legal entities, don't supply this field.
+  * legalEntityId `integer`: The id of the LegalEntity this invoice should be sent for.
+  * legalSupplierId `integer`: DEPRECATED.
+Use legalEntityId
   * mode **required** `string` (values: direct): The mode in which to run this invoice submission.
-  * supplierId **required** `integer`: The supplier id, provided by Storecove.
+  * supplierId `integer`: DEPRECATED.

 ### InvoiceSubmissionResult
 * Invoice submission result `object`: The result of an invoice submission